397th Bombardment Squadron

 The 7th Reconnaissance Squadron is a squadron of the United States Air Force.
-It is assigned to the 69th Reconnaissance Group and is stationed at Naval Air Station Sigonella, Sicily, Italy.
+It is assigned to the 319th Operations Group and is stationed at Naval Air Station Sigonella, Sicily, Italy.

 The squadron was first established in the Panama Canal Zone as the 7th Aero Squadron in 1917 and served as a reconnaissance unit until 1942, when it was redesignated as the 397th Bombardment Squadron.
 It served as a bomber unit through World War II and was inactivated at Rio Hato Army Air Base, Panama on 1 November 1946.
 The squadron was reactivated in 2015, returning to its earlier reconnaissance mission.

 History

 The squadron's mission from its inception in 1917 to its inactivation in 1946 was the defense of the Panama Canal.
 During the 1920s and 1930s it participated in a number of goodwill missions to nations in Central and South America.
 From its origins in 1917 until 1942, the unit was designated a variation of the 7th Reconnaissance Squadron.